 Don’t consider an injury or surgery as a set-back.
 Physical therapy can help you make great strides, and it’s as easy as doing it in your own living spaces.

 The staff at Phoenix Physical Therapy Rehabilitation PLLC know that the road to recovery is a journey and it involves incorporating things into your home life.
 They will work with you closely and get you on the path that you need to be.
-There are three convenient locations for you – Brooklyn, Rosedale, and Levittown.
-Call today to set up an appointment – 347-733-1916.
+There are three convenient locations for you – Brooklyn, and Rosedale.
+Call today to set up an appointment – at 347-733-1916.